 The 175 scored questions on the MBE are distributed evenly, with 25 questions from each of the seven subject areas: Civil Procedure, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.
 Candidates have to choose from four possible answers, but it's not as easy as it seems.

-The best way to ensure you pass the MBE is to properly prepare for the exam.
+The best way to ensure you pass the Multistate Bar Exam is to properly prepare for the test.
 Here are several helpful tips how:

 Learn How to Approach Each Question